apache/apisix/docs/en/latest/plugins/prometheus.md

 For http request related metrics, you could specify extra labels, which match the nginx variables.

-If you specify label for nonexist nginx variable, the label value would be "nil".
+If you specify label for nonexist nginx variable, the label value would be "".

 Currently, only below metrics are supported: